Latest Banking jobs » Major Risks in Banking Sector

 Liquidity Risk

-• Call Risk: Call risk arises due to crystallization of contingent liabilities.
-It may also arise when a bank may not be able to undertake profitable business opportunities when it arise.
+• Call Risk: Call risk emerges from the materialization of contingent liabilities.
+It can also occur if a bank is unable to seize profitable business opportunities when they arise.

 Interest Rate Risk

-Interest Rate Risk arises when the Net Interest Margin or the Market Value of Equity (MVE) of an institution is affected due to changes in the interest rates.
-IRR can be viewed in two ways – its impact is on the earnings of the bank or its impact on the economic value of the bank’s assets, liabilities and Off-Balance Sheet (OBS) positions.
+Interest Rate Risk (IRR) occurs when fluctuations in interest rates influence an institution’s Net Interest Margin or Market Value of Equity (MVE).
+IRR can be considered from two perspectives: its effect on the bank’s earnings or its impact on the economic value of the bank’s assets, liabilities, and Off-Balance Sheet (OBS) positions.
 The following are the types of Interest Rate Risk –

-• Basis Risk: Basis Risk is the risk that arises when the interest rate of different assets, liabilities and off-balance sheet items may change in different magnitude.
+• Basis Risk: Basis risk occurs when the interest rates of various assets, liabilities, and off-balance sheet items may fluctuate to varying extents.

-create the source of risk to banks’ profitability by encouraging prepayment of cash credit/demand loans, term loans and exercise of call/put options on bonds/ debentures and/ or premature withdrawal of term deposits before their stated maturities.
+• Embedded Options Risk: Substantial shifts in market interest rates pose a risk to banks’ profitability as they prompt early repayment of cash credit/demand loans, term loans, and the exercise of call/put options on bonds/debentures, or premature withdrawal of term deposits before their scheduled maturities.

-• Reinvested Risk: Reinvestment risk is the risk arising out of uncertainty with regard to interest rate at which the future cash flows could be reinvested.
+• Reinvested Risk: Reinvestment risk emerges from the uncertainty surrounding the interest rate at which future cash flows may be reinvested.

-• Net Interest Position Risk: Net Interest Position Risk arises when the market interest rates adjust downwards and where banks have more earning assets than paying liabilities.
-Such banks will experience a reduction in NII as the market interest rate declines and the NII increases when interest rate rises.
+• Net Interest Position Risk: Net Interest Position Risk occurs when market interest rates decrease, and banks hold more earning assets than paying liabilities.
+In such cases, banks witness a decrease in Net Interest Income (NII) as market interest rates decline, and NII rises when interest rates increase.

 Market Risk